wagiminator/C64-Collection/C64_TapeBuddy64/README.md

 - Connect the device to a USB port of your PC.
 - Use one of the following methods:

+### If using the graphical front end (recommended)
+- Execute the respective Python script on your PC: `python tape-gui.py`.
+- Click on <kbd>Flash firmware</kbd>.

+### If using the command line tool
+- Execute the respective Python script on your PC: `python flash-firmware.py`.

 ### If using the Arduino IDE
 - Open your Arduino IDE.
 - Make sure you have installed [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore).